okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 {% api_operation get /api/v1/users/${id}/linkedObjects/${primary-name} %}

-For a user, return the ID of the `primary` user.
-If the user specified is the primary for the specified relationship, nothing is returned.
+For an `associated` user specified by ID, returns the `self` link for the `primary` user for the relationship specified by the primary-name .
+If the user specified is not the `associated` user in any relationship, an empty array is returned.

 ##### Request Parameters
 {:.api .api-request .api-request-params}